May 21, 2021

 Search Engine Marketing (SEM) Lingo You Should Know

-In the world of marketing, questionable acronyms and fancy jargon come a dime a dozen.
-But how do you know what is helpful to familiarize yourself with if you are not in a marketing industry career?
-That’s where we come in, whether it’s discussing marketing like a human or teaching you the fundamentals without you getting lost in the weeds.
+In the world of marketing, obscure acronyms and fancy jargon come a dime a dozen.
+If you’re not working in the marketing industry, it can be pretty confusing navigating through all the terms and their definitions.
+That’s where we come in — we explain marketing in simple, layman’s terms and teach you the fundamentals without getting lost in the weeds.

-Many of our clients have at least heard of search engine optimization before, but one such term that can be confusing to laypeople is search engine marketing (SEM).
-Rather than undertaking countless Google searches or taking a blundering tumble through technical blogs, we’re breaking down the SEM terminology you’ll find most helpful to understand as you delve into the many ways SEM and SEO can help your business find greater success.
+Many of our clients have at least heard of search engine optimization (SEO) before, but you may not be as familiar with search engine marketing (SEM).
+Rather than undertaking countless Google searches or raking through the complex language of technical blogs, we’re breaking down common SEM terminology you’ll come across, so you can use SEM and SEO tactics with complete confidence to help your business find greater success.

 Your Marketing Glossary